ayush7704/ayush7704/README.md

 - 👋 Hi, I’m @ayush7704
-- 🌱 I’m currently learning front-end development skills where i always make a project from scratch (0)
+- 🌱 from November 2022 till today I’m currently learning front-end development skills where i always make a project from scratch (0)
 - 💞️ I’m  looking for an internship where i can learn and grow as a developer
 - 📫 reach me through call 9754742477 , whatsApp: 9754742477 ,Linkedin : ayush nagar